-If you’re a keen student of history, it’s worth reading the manifesto.
+If you’re a keen student of history, it’s worth reading The Communist Manifesto.
 It will give you a deeper understanding of the politics of Communism and should be read by those on the left and right of the political spectrum.

 Takeaway 1 – Theories don’t always work in reality

-The manifesto looks at the relationship between the proletariat (the working class) and the bouregoisie (middle classes).
-The manifesto suggets that the only way for the proletariat to prosper is for them to overthro the bourgeoisie.
+The manifesto looks at the relationship between the proletariat (the working class) and the bourgeoisie (the middle class).
+The manifesto suggests that the only way for the proletariat to prosper is for them to overthrow the bourgeoisie.

 The principles of equality sound good in practice.
-Everyone having a similar house, similar wage and a similar standard of living, these ideas sound fair and reasonable.
+Everyone has a similar house, similar wage and a similar standard of living, these ideas sound fair and reasonable.

 The problem is they don’t work in reality.